Rocco Sabato: Catania

+Empoli

 On 30 January 2009, Sabato officially joined the second division club, and instantly earned a starting position with the club.
 In the latter portion of the 2008–09 Serie B season, alone, Sabato made an impressive 15 appearances.
 Despite a fairly good start to his adventure with Empoli, the player was surprisingly sold to fellow Serie B club, Triestina, on 14 July 2009.

-U.S. Triestina Calcio
+Triestina

-With Triestina, the player signed a two-year contract, following his arrival in July 2009.
+With Triestina, Sabato signed a two-year contract, following his arrival in July 2009.
 In his first season with the Trieste based club, Sabato was a key figure in the team's starting line-up, and made 33 Serie B appearances during the 2009–10 season.
 Despite his efforts, the club failed to avoid relegation, as they lost the play-off match versus Padova, following an 18th-place finish in the league table.

-Sorrento Calcio
+Sorrento

-On 31 January 2011 he was transferred to Sorrento and went on to make 22 appearances.
+On 31 January 2011, he was transferred to Sorrento and went on to make 22 appearances.